-What Is Google Analytics?
+What is Google Analytics?

-Google Analytics is a free tracking tool that gives you detailed traffic report of your website.
+Google Analytics is a free tracking tool that gives you detailed reports of your website.

 With Google Analytics, you get detailed insights into your site traffic so you can make data-driven marketing decisions to boost sales and revenue.